How to Install Aluminum Soffit – Soffit Installation

 How to install aluminum soffit and fascia video is presented below:

-Soffit panels are available in 12-foot lengths, 12- or 16-inch widths, either vented or propane heaters configurations.
+Soffit panels are available in 12-foot lengths, 12-—or 16-inch widths, and vented or propane heater configurations.
 The ventilated soffit features many openings that allow air to flow through while keeping caterpillars out.
 Unfortunately, there are no openings in a robust (uncooled) ceiling.
-Most installers utilize just vented material, even in regions that needn’t bother with venting, like peak closes (the tops at the finishes of rooftops).
+Most installers utilize just vented material, even in regions that needn’t bother venting, such as peak closes (the tops at the finishes of rooftops).

 To replace the soffit, you need to do the following steps: